pyrylss/dungeon_crawler/README.md

   a.
 If it is not installed use the command sudo apt-get install libsfml-dev (Linux/WSL (Debian))
   b.
 On Mac install it using homebrew (https://brew.sh/) with brew install sfml
 2. Clone the project
-3. Go inside the cloned folder using cd dungeon-crawler1
+3. Go inside the cloned folder using cd dungeon-crawler
 4. Configure CMake with cmake .
    a.
 This part might fail if something is not right with your install
 5. Build with make
 6. Open the successfully compiled program with ./DungeonCrawler1 (Linux/WSL), or open DungeonCrawler1 (Mac)
 7. Done!